jayhem10/jayhem10/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on OpenYourEars
-- 🌱 I’m currently learning React Native && NextJs
+- 🌱 I’m currently learning React Native && NextJs && Nuxt

 <!--
 - 👯 I’m looking to collaborate on ...